 While much of divorce advice is focused on the division of assets, it is equally important to understand how debts are divided during divorce.
-Generally, the debts will be divided equally, along with the assets.
-Each individual debt may not be split in half, but at the end of the day the total value of marital property that each party receives, minus the debts allocated to them, will usually be relatively equal.
+Generally, debts will be divided equally, or at least equitably.
+Each individual debt may not be split in half, but the total value of marital property that each party receives, minus the debts allocated to them, will usually be relatively equal.

 Whose Debt Is It?